coelhof12/tcp-chat/README.md

 ## ⚖️ Legal Notice

 This project is for educational purposes only.
-Use responsibly and with proper permissions.
+Use responsibly and with proper permissions and responsibly.